 Introduction

 Grocery retailers rely on accurate sales forecasts to coordinate their supply chains (Syntetos, Babai, Boylan, Kolassa, & Nikolopoulos, 2016).
 Inaccurate forecasts of product sales lead to out-of-stock conditions or inflated costs due to overstocking.
 When a specific item is out-of-stock, retailers directly lose the profit from the missed sale of the item.
 If out of stocks situations happen on a regular basis, it can further lead to consumer dissatisfaction which, in the long term, can lead customers permanently switching to other retail chains (Corsten & Gruen, 2003).
 To avoid such situations, retailers may intentionally overstock to maintain a high customer satisfaction level.
 However, this significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration, etc.) and reduces profits (Cooper, Baron, Levy, Swisher, & Gogos, 1999).
-In 2014, retailers in North America had a loss of $634.1 billion due to out-of-stock and spent $471.9 billion on overstock (OrderDynamics, 2015).
+In 2014, retailers in North America had a loss of $634.1 billion due to out-of-stock and spent $471.9 billion on overstocking (OrderDynamics, 2015).
 One of the solutions to mitigate this dilemma is to generate more accurate sales forecasts at Stock Keeping Unit (SKU) level which improves the effectiveness of the supply chain management by reducing the bullwhip effect and enabling the Just-In-Time delivery (Ouyang, 2007; Sodhi & Tang, 2011).

 Some recent studies have proposed effective methods to forecast retailer product sales at SKU level.
 For example, Gür Ali, SayIn, van Woensel, and Fransoo (2009) proposed the regression tree method with a range of variables constructed from sales, price, and promotion of the focal product.
 Huang, Fildes, and Soopramanien (2014) proposed two-stage general-to-specific Autoregressive Distributed Lag (ADL) methods.
 Their methods incorporate the promotional information not only of the focal product but also of competing products within the same product category.
 Ma, Fildes, and Huang (2016) further proposed three-stage forecasting methods which integrate the promotional information of the products across related product categories.
 The various methods in the literature have been explicitly surveyed by Fildes, Ma, and Kolassa (2018).

 These studies assume that the impact of marketing activities such as the price and promotions on product sales remains constant over time.
-However, in practice, the effect of prices and promotions may change because of many external non-controllable factors.
+However, in practice, the effect of prices and promotions may change because of many external uncontrollable factors.
 For example, customers may become more sensitive to prices and promotions during an economic crunch period (Wildt, 1976; Wildt & Winer, 1983).
-Customers may change their tastes due to the change of their familiarity with the product, the change of their lifestyles, and the change of their social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
+Customers may change their tastes due to a change in familiarity with the product, a change in lifestyles, and aechange in social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
 When a new competitor enters the market, the effect of prices and promotions of the focal product may decrease not only because of the marketing activities launched by the new competitor but also because customers seek variety.
-In the year of 2014, the German discounting retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits which exerted severe competitive pressure on other retail chains (Loeb, 2014).
+In 2014, the German discounter retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits which exerted severe competitive pressure on other retail chains (Loeb, 2014).